asimd/bitcoincheck/README.md

-Small python script to convert list of Bitcoin private keys into public addresses and check for current balance, total in and total out of that address.
+Small python script to convert list of Bitcoin / Bitcoin Cash private keys into public addresses and check for current balance, total in and total out of that address.

 Install requirements: